10 Sea Snakes Around The World

 Source: public domain

-A common sea snake found in Australasia, which easily reaches 2 metres and may reach 2.6m.
-This is a venomous species with the usual paddle-shaped tail for powering effortlessly through water.
-Elegant sea snakes (Hydrophis elegans) can eat several food groups, but strongly lean towards snake eels, loving any elongated fish.
+A common sea snake found in Australasia, which easily reaches 2 metres, and may push to 2.6m.
+This is a dangerously venomous species, with the usual paddle-shaped tail for powering effortlessly through water.
+Elegant sea snakes (Hydrophis elegans) can choose from several food groups, but lean strongly towards snake eels, loving any elongated fish.

 Elegant sea snakes are preyed on by sharks, namely the tiger shark, the main shark species to prey on sea snakes (great whites rarely bother).
-However, they have a keen ability to dodge.
-Scientists found in 2008 that Hydrophis elegans moves to the safety of seagrass beds whenever tiger sharks approach.
+However, they have a keen ability to dodge these terrifying predators.
+Scientists found in 2008 that when tiger sharks approach, elegant sea snakes move intelligently to the safety of seagrass beds.
 These are inferior for their snake eel prey, yet are superior for camouflage.
-They usually spent time foraging on the open mudflats, yet abandoned them at high tide when tiger sharks had easier access.
+They usually spent their days foraging on the open mudflats, yet abandoned them at high tide when tiger sharks had easier access.

 2 Slender-necked sea snake